Conformation Frequently Asked Questions

 What do I need to provide in order to be approved to offer reserved grooming?

 Per the AKC Board Policy of 2012, a club offering reserved grooming must also provide a reasonable amount of free grooming of equal desirability.
+Clubs are required to adhere to the policy so that properly serve their exhibitors, but they are not required to submit a grooming plan.

 If you have seen an incorrect listing of an award on a superintendent's website, please understand that it may take up to 3 weeks from the date of the event for the official AKC records to be processed.
 Please send information about awards corrections or concerns to firstname.lastname@example.org.